310mc/https-310mc.github.io-tl/source/_posts/scout/biblio.md

 {% endbubble %}

 {% bubble Midori %}
-That so… Ryuseitai had just finished a big job, so we're on break now…
+That so… Ryuseitai’s just finished a big job, so we're on break now…

 And if I go home I’ll just be told to help out in the store, so maybe I’ll go somewhere else to kill time…